apify/crawlee/README.md

 ```

 Note that for production projects you should set either the `APIFY_LOCAL_STORAGE_DIR` or `APIFY_TOKEN` environment variable in order
 to tell the SDK how to store its data and crawling state.
-See [above](#local-stand-alone-usage) for details.
+See [Local stand-alone usage](#local-stand-alone-usage) above for details.

 Alternatively, if you're using the [Apify CLI](#local-usage-with-apify-command-line-interface-cli),
 you can copy and paste the source code of each of the examples into the `main.js`